zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
-* crud for workouts (header-delete, header-add with a modal), WorkoutStore
-    * add - textfield, selectfield for exercises and submit/cancel, close on submit or cancel
-    * edit - add view with values, same functionality
-    * delete at list items
 * trainings
     * choose-training-screen - list of trainings
     * global timer starts for training, AppState - activeTraining {id}, TrainingStore